vocdoni/developer-portal/docs/sdk/integration-details/voting-types/voting-types.md

 The [Vocdoni Ballot protocol][ballot-protocol] in its current implementation accommodates multiple **elections types**:

 - [Single choice][single-choice], each voter is typically allowed to cast only one vote for their preferred option.
 This voting system is the only one that **supports multiple questions**.
 - [Ranked voting][ranked], also known as preferential voting, is an electoral system where voters rank candidates in order of preference
-- [Approval voting][approval], or multiple choice, here the voters are allowed to indicate their support for multiple candidates or options.
+- [Approval voting][approval], allows voters to approve or disapprove of each of a set of candidates.
+This is a binary (yes/no) decision with no ranking of candidates.
 - [Weighted voting][weighted], each voter is assigned a specific weight or value that reflects their relative influence or importance in the decision-making process.
 - [Quadratic voting][quadratic], voters can cast multiple votes for issues they prioritize, but the cost of casting additional votes on the same issue rises exponentially.